Dynamic Appointment Scheduling: Introduction

 We proceed by detailing the paper's main contributions. \begin{itemize} \item[$\circ$] In the first place, we set up a framework for dynamic appointment scheduling.
-As first steps we deal with systems with exponentially distributed service times, for which still relatively explicit computations can be performed.
+As first steps, we deal with systems with exponentially distributed service times, for which still relatively explicit computations can be performed.
 Importantly, however, our approach is then extended to service-time distributions with an arbitrary SCV.
 It requires various explicit calculations for queues with deterministic interarrival times and service times that correspond to either a mixture of Erlang distributions or a hyperexponential distribution.
 Our framework revolves around a dynamic-programming recursion.
 The focus is primarily on the homogeneous case, i.e., the situation that the clients' service times are equally distributed; in the exponential case, however, we also deal with the heterogeneous case, as some of the underlying computations help in the analysis of the case of a general SCV. \item[$\circ$] The second main contribution concerns our computational approach.
 It relies on a delicate combination of various numerical procedures, some of which are applied in a rather pragmatic manner.
 These procedures include efficient search algorithms that are required to determine the optimal appointment times for a given instance, storing a sizeable set of dynamic schedules that correspond to specific parameter settings, and various interpolation and extrapolation steps.
 All procedures that we applied are backed by extensive testing. \item[$\circ$] Our approach is illustrated by a set of numerical experiments.
 In the first place, we assess to what extent assuming exponentiality leads to performance degradation.
 In the second place, we quantify the gain of dynamic schedules over static, precalculated schedules.
-This is done as a function of the SCV, for various values of the parameter that weighs the cost of waiting relative to the cost of server idleness. \end{itemize} In the setup presented in this paper, one next appointment is scheduled at a time.
-Such a procedure fits specific settings in particular.
-In the healthcare context for instance, our concept of dynamic schedules is primarily useful when dealing with treatments that take relatively long, as the patient should have enough time to appear at the healthcare facility.
-For similar reasons, in the parcel delivery context our setup is well-suited in situations in which the time between subsequent deliveries is sufficiently long.
-In addition, applications are envisaged in the context of e.g.\ electricians, plumbers, heating engineers, etc., in which a typical service takes relatively long.
-In practical situations, one may schedule the next customer in the way described in our paper, but still provide all subsequent clients with an estimate of the time at which their service is expected to start (which is then later adjusted).
+This is done as a function of the SCV, for various values of the parameter that weighs the cost of waiting relative to the cost of server idleness. \end{itemize} \tredd{ In the setup presented in this paper, an initial schedule is computed before the start of the first appointment.
+This schedule is dynamically updated whenever a new client arrives.
+It is up to the scheduler to determine how frequently schedule updates should be communicated, as this may depend on the application area, the lengths of the service times and client travel times (if applicable).} In the healthcare context, for instance, our concept of dynamic schedules is primarily useful when dealing with treatments that take relatively long, as the patient should have enough time to appear at the healthcare facility.
+For similar reasons, in the parcel delivery context, our setup is well-suited in situations in which the time between subsequent deliveries is sufficiently long.
+In addition, applications are envisaged in the context of e.g.\ electricians, plumbers, heating engineers, etc., in which a typical service takes a relatively long time.
+In practical situations, one may schedule the next client in the way described in our paper, but still provide all subsequent clients with an estimate of the time at which their service is expected to start (which is then later adjusted).